 There’s the common excuse that people are “too busy” or that politics and current events are “too messy.”
 I can’t count the number of times I’ve heard someone say they avoid the news because it makes them sad.
 I understand that keeping up with politics and world events can be exhausting.
 I have a job that requires me to read the news constantly.
 It’s tiring, and I’ve cried over devastating news stories and will most likely cry again.
 However, this disengagement allows unchecked political manipulation and corruption to flourish.

 For us in the younger generation, the stakes are even higher.
 We are being prepared to become leaders in our communities, professions, and families.
 But we can’t fulfill those roles if we don’t understand the world we’re entering.
-Political apathy isn’t an option for those called to be “anxiously engaged in a good cause12.”
+Political apathy isn’t an option for those called to be “anxiously engaged in a good cause

 Being politically informed doesn’t require hours of scrolling through bad news or debating every policy decision.
 Still, it does mean understanding key issues like economic inequality, healthcare, climate change, and civil rights.
 Staying informed is essential for protecting our rights and shaping a world rooted in justice, equity, and opportunity for all.
 Ignorance is no longer an acceptable excuse; it’s time to step up, pay attention, and take our responsibilities seriously.
 If we don’t, we risk losing the very freedoms that allow us the luxury of disengagement in the first place.